outline

 How to indent the outline's entries.

-: Indents the numbering of the nested entry with the title of its parent entry.
-This only has an effect if the entries are numbered (e.g., via heading numbering).- Relative length: Indents the item by this length multiplied by its nesting level.
-Specifying
+: Indents the numbering/prefix of a nested entry with the title of its parent entry.
+If the entries are not numbered (e.g., via heading numbering), this instead simply inserts a fixed amount of1.2em

 2em

-, for instance, would indent top-level headings (not nested) by0em
+, for instance, would indent top-level headings by0em

 (nested once), third-level headings by4em